OmarReda2/ecommerce-database-design-/README.md

 	  And o.order_date::date <= '2025-12-01'
 	HAVING total_orders > 500

 > ### 7.
-How we can apply a denormalization mechanism on customer and order entities
+Apply a denormalization mechanism on customer and order entities
 >
 > #### a. create new table with combined columns and from customer and order tables,